 - Best Time: Oct to Feb

 The first few times we visited Thailand, we assumed, like many others, that outdoor activities in Thailand were mainly sea or city related.
 This is not the case at all.
-Thailand is a very attractive destination for trekkers and trekking opportunities abound in the Northern and Western parts of the country.
+Trekking opportunities abound in the Northern and Western parts of the country.

 Trekking trails lead you through exotic jungles and lush green mountains.
 Apart from the usual walking treks, getting to see the ‘Hill Tribe’ people, excursions on elephants and rafting are the occasional add-ons.
-Watching the sunset from a summit and camping at stunning spots make trekking a must do from the list of things to do in Thailand.
+Camping at stunning locations and watching the sunset from a summit make trekking a must do from the list of things to do in Thailand.

 Keep in mind, however, that because trekking has become so popular in Thailand, finding obscure trails is difficult.
 Do your research.
-Consider a less touristy place like Mae Sariang if you prefer a quiet trek.
+Consider a less touristy place like Mae Sariang for a quiet trek.

 - Only go with a reputed company.
 Trekking is very popular in Thailand and predictably there are many trekking companies with varying levels of reliability and competence.
-Before deciding on a trekking company, ask around for feedback from people who have done the treks.
+Ask around before picking a company.

 - Get inoculations against Hepatitis and have anti Malaria medicine.